Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Mechanical Ventilator Triage for COVID-19 Patients

 Note that in our data we do not observe any early extubation (i.e., we only observe extubation when it is safe or when the patient is deceased).
-Therefore, we cannot estimate the transition rates to $D^{ex}_{t}$ (the death state if extubated between period $t$ and the next period).
-We use a single parameter $p \in [0,1]$ for the transitions to $D^{ex}_{t}$.
+Therefore, we cannot estimate the transition rates to $D^{\sf ex}_{t}$ (the death state if extubated between period $t$ and the next period).
+We use a single parameter $p \in [0,1]$ for the transitions to $D^{\sf ex}_{t}$.
 We choose a uniform $p$ across periods $t \in \{1,2,3\}$ and states.
-This gives a range of estimates, from optimistic estimates ($p=0$) to more realistic estimates ($p \geq 0.9$), with values $p=0.90$ and $p=0.95$ being closer to the death rates estimated by our clinical collaborators.
+This gives a range of estimates, from optimistic estimates ($p=0$) to more realistic estimates ($p \geq 0.90$), with values $p=0.90$ and $p=0.95$ being closer to the death rates estimated by our clinical collaborators.
+We use $p=0.99$ for learning policies in our numerical experiments.

 We note that some patients may be intubated more than once during their hospital visits.
 This can happen when the health condition of an intubated patient first improves, the patient is safely extubated, and then the health condition starts to deteriorate again.
 We do not account for this in our MDP model, as this is a relatively rare event.
 In our data, it occurs in only 5.7\% of the patients.
 Therefore, we treat second ventilator uses as {\it new trajectories}, starting from period $t=1$.
 While the dynamical health evolution of the patient who are reintubated may differ from the dynamics of the patients who are intubated for the first time, we emphasize that only the computational part (i.e., computation of tree policies for the MDP in Figure \ref{fig:MDP-model}) is based on this approximation.
 The evaluation of patient survival with our simulation model does not depend on this approximation.